pkdone/MongoSecurityPlaypen/README.md

 ## 4  Project TODOs
+* Some users (Mac only?) reporting that when they run vagrant up for the first time, the creation of 'centralit' is skipped resulting in missing .pem files during configuration of dbnode VMs ('vagrant destroy -f' seems to clear this up).
+Not yet diagnosed why this is occurring for some users.
 * Extend the 'yum' timeout duration, to avoid timeout failures when running 'vagrant up' with a slow internet connection.
 * PyKMIP has no built-in persistence, so if vagrant halt and then vagrant up have been run, the mongod replicas won't start properly, if encryption is enabled using KMIP
 * Fix when encryptdb-enabled and fips140-2-enabled - can't use generated keys as they use blacklisted algorithms (eg. md5) - may need to use FIPS enabled OpenSSL to generate keys - also when fixed, test if can have TLS false, FIPS true, enc-at-rest true, simultaneously.